Pay It Paw-Ward Pet Medical Emergency Fund

 How does it work then?

-Pay it Paw-ward is a program established to help people pay for medical treatment for their pets—where they find themselves without the finances to afford their pets care.
+Pay it Paw-ward is a program established to help seniors and people with disability pay for medical treatment for their pets—where they find themselves without the finances to afford their pets care.

 The fund is made up of money raised from: